gxc-challenge-winter21/gxc-team-2/README.md

          <img align="left" src="https://github.com/gxc-challenge-winter21/gxc-team-2/blob/main/images/logo2.png"
          width=300" height="200">
 </a>
-You can find everything you need to know about this repository on the [wiki page](https://github.com/gxc-challenge-winter21/gxc-team-2/wiki) .
+You can find everything you need to know about this repository on the wiki page.
 Go ahead and take a look!

 **Have Fun!**